jboursiquot/jboursiquot.github.io/_posts/2015-01-01-transformations.md

 * Give more of my time and self.
 * Lead a more disciplined life.

 These are broad in a sense.
-I’ve thought about what these things ultimately boil down to in terms of my day-to-day.
-Over the next couple of weeks I’ll elaborate of specific areas of my life that can benefit from each of these principles.
+I’ve been thinking about what these things ultimately boil down to in terms of my day-to-day.
+Over the next couple of weeks I aim to elaborate on specific areas of my life that can benefit from each of these principles.

 If you’ve made some resolutions of your own, I hope you succeed in staying committed to them.